 Second, remove all weapons from high-alert status.
 There are many ways to decrease readiness to launch: The launch codes could me made less available, and for deeper safety, the warheads could be stored separately from the missiles that launch them.

 Third, enhance efforts between the United States and Russia against nuclear terrorism.
 The former Soviet Union produced vast amounts of uranium and plutonium, which are the main ingredients for nuclear weapons.
 These fissile materials are not yet adequately protected from terrorists.
 Joint work has been done in the past and should be accelerated.

-The fundamental problem is not that Trump has access to the nuclear codes—it’s that they exist in the first place.
 Bold actions to reduce global nuclear threat require public support for what is a new mode of thinking.
 Our silent generation born in the mid-20th century huddled under desks as air-raid sirens screeched, and doubted we would survive.
 Later in the 1980s, humanity found its voice, and demanded a reversal of the arms race with a million-person march in New York City.

 In 2017, public support for nuclear disarmament appears to be growing.
 Many, especially the young, have used electronic media and social networks to support the International Physicians for Prevention of Nuclear War (IPPNW), Global Zero, and the International Coalition to Abolish Nuclear Weapons (ICAN).

 Movement toward safety is urgently needed.
 We have an iconoclastic president determined to change the status quo.
 Support for positive actions by president Trump on the nuclear issue is the best way for an individual to tip the balance from a march to extinction toward a path to safety.